Are you or someone you know...

 If the answer is Yes, that is bullying.
 This includes any name-calling or threats received via text message, emails or social networking sites like Facebook or MySpace.

 Bullying often is a criminal offence.
-Report it.

 Harassment is any unwelcome comments (written or spoken) or conduct which: